Links on Android Authority may earn us a commission. Learn more.

 Spotify vs Deezer: Music discovery

 Both streaming services are excellent for music discovery.
 Spotify has the popular Discover Weekly playlist containing songs from artists and genres you usually listen to.
 You get a new one every Monday with 30 tracks.
 The service also creates up to six daily mixes based on your listening habits.
 There’s also a Release Radar playlist with songs from new releases the service thinks you’ll like.

 Deezer’s offering is even better, in my opinion.
 The service has Flow, an infinite mix of new and favorite tracks.
 There’s also a Discovery playlist updated every Monday and is full of songs you haven’t listened to yet on Deezer.
-Then, the New Releases playlist contains new tracks from the artists you love and the Chill playlist with songs to listen to while chilling over weekends.
-What’s more, Deezer also creates a few mixes for you based on your listening habits with both new and known songs.
+Then, the New Releases playlist contains new tracks from the artists you love, and the Chill playlist with songs to listen to while chilling over weekends.
+Moreover, Deezer also creates a few mixes for you based on your listening habits with both new and known songs.

 Both services also allow you to browse music by genre and mood.
 There are many playlists available, and although it’s hard to figure out which one has more of them, I’d say that Spotify has a slight advantage here.
 However, quantity isn’t everything.
 When you tap on a genre on Spotify (example: pop), all you see is a list of playlists.
 When you do the same on Deezer, the app also shows you the latest albums released, the most popular pop artists, and even the most popular songs by well-known artists from the genre.

 Overall, I prefer Deezer’s music discovery features to those of Spotify.
 But in all honesty, the difference isn’t massive.
-Spotify still gets the job done brilliantly, so I think you’ll be happy with either one.
+Spotify still does the job brilliantly, so I think you’ll be happy with either one.

 Spotify vs Deezer: Audio quality